jytjyt05/Anatomics.github.io/index.md

 If an error is shown when trying to update, please type ‘git reset –hard'.
 After that use the command “git pull” to update the program.

-# Uninstalling
+# Uninstallation

-If you need to uninstall the program for some reason (One reason could be getting a fresh install), do the following things.
+If you need to **uninstall** the program for some reason (One reason could be getting a fresh install), do the following things.
 Close miniconda.
 Delete the WSU_PlantBio_ML folder and everything in it.
 Then open miniconda and type the following:

 ```bash
 conda deactivate plantTorch (If your miniconda prompt lines start with (plantTorch).
 If they say (base), please skip this line/step)